gamedevware/charon/docs/advanced/commands/data_examine.rst

     --dataBase "https://charon.live/view/data/My_Game/develop/" \
     --credentials "<API-Key>"

-Use this command to verify that a file is valid game data and get a cheap content overview - document counts per schema, a metadata hash, and a revision hash - before running a heavier command such as :doc:`DATA LIST <data_list>`, :doc:`DATA SEARCH <data_search>`, or :doc:`DATA VALIDATE <data_validate>`.
-It does not load or validate document contents, so it stays fast even on large files.
+Use this command to verify that a file is valid game data and get a content overview - document counts per schema, a metadata hash, and a revision hash - before running a heavier command such as :doc:`DATA LIST <data_list>` or :doc:`DATA SEARCH <data_search>`.

+Examine runs a full validation pass over the data and reports how many errors of each kind every collection has.
+This is the same pass that produces the error counts shown in the editor's document lists and in the publication review, and it uses the same profile: all integrity checks plus ``checkTranslations``.
+Use :doc:`DATA VALIDATE <data_validate>` instead when you need the individual errors rather than the counts, or when you need to choose which checks run.

 ---------------
  Parameters